ucdavis/gonering_morgan-conll2020/README.md

 **Requirements**: for the code in folder *uid/Java/UD extraction*, Java 6 or higher; for the code in folder *uid/Java/WordOrder/* and in *ReformatUIDmetadata/*, Java 8 or higher; for the code in folder *analysis*, packages *tidyverse*, *ggplot*, *scales*, *gridExtra*, *ggrepel*, *eulerr*, *ggforce*, and *grid*

 To rerun our entropy-based UID, surprisal-based UID, and pointwise mutual information measure calculations on our subset of languages from the Universal Dependencies project, first, download *uid/Java/WordOrder*.
 Then, either:
-- Download the folder "UD data" from tba and extract it to the working directory of the WordOrder project; or
+- Download the folder "UD data" from https://osf.io/sy9kp/ and extract it to the working directory of the WordOrder project; or
 - Recreate the UD-derived event datasets by:
   - Downloading the UD v.
 2.5 treebanks from (http://hdl.handle.net/11234/1-3105)[http://hdl.handle.net/11234/1-3105] and extracting the .zip file
   - Create a new folder called "UD data" in the working directory for the UD extraction project
   - The "UD data" folder must have subfolders for each of the 20 languages in our subset, which themselves each have a subfolder called "treebanks"
-  - Move or copy the appropriate treebanks from the unzipped UD treebanks folder, except for _ and _
+  - Move or copy the appropriate treebanks from the unzipped UD treebanks folder, except for English-Pronouns, English-GUMReddit, English-ESL, Japanese-BCCWJ, and Mbya_Guarani-Dooley
   - Navigate to the *uid/UD extraction/src/* folder and run `java Extractor.java`; when prompted, select to extract from all languages, but note that, depending on your system's resources, this can take a very long time or consume a lot of RAM - if in doubt, choose to extract a language at a time, or only a handful
   - Move the "UD data" folder to the working directory of the WordOrder project Then, navigate to the *ReformatUIDmetadata/src/reefer* folder and run `java Reformat.java` - this could also be done after running the WordOrder code.
 Finally, navigate to the WordOrder/src/wordorder/ folder and run `java GetResults.java`.
 When prompted, enter "ud" to run just the UD-based algorithms and select to run on all languages.
 Again, depending on your system's resources, this may take a long time or consume a lot of RAM, so it may be advisable to run a language or only a handful at a time.
 The calculation results for every utterance are written to a CSV file in a folder named "Results" in the working directory of the WordOrder project.